rasmusbp/Assuming/README.md

 ifCreditCardIsValid(processOrder).otherwise(denyOrder);

 ```
-Below is an example of how utilizing the `and` method to can create a permission layer to any function in an application:
+Below is an example of how utilizing the `and` method can add a permission layer to any function in an application:
 ```js
 // in an abstracted authentication module const ifAuthenticatedAnd = _.curry((condition, fn) => assuming(condition).and(isAuthenticated).then(fn));